richardycao/options-data/README.md

 To stop the tool, right-click on the python graph icon (looks like a rocket) at the bottom of the screen and click "Quit".

+`<mode>` can be `mock` or `live`. `mock` is for fake data. `live` is for real data.

 Example: `python3 main.py mock SPY220222C00435000 SPY220222P00435000`.
 This will start the tool in `mock` mode, and will have graphs for two options.
 The black line is the average of bid and ask.
 The red line is the moving average.

-`<mode>` can be `mock` or `live`. `mock` is for fake data. `live` is for real data.

 Example: `python3 main.py live SPY220222C00435000 SPY220222P00435000`.
-This won't show data when the market is closed.
+This will only show data when the market is open.